 In support: Jesse White, Harry Morgan, Virginia Christine, Whit Bissell, Mae Clarke, John Dierkes, Jerry Paris, King Donovan, Juanita Moore, Nancy Kulp, Harry Lauter, Carl Switzer and Will Wright.
 It ranked an Oscar nomination for Best Sound.
 Edward & Edna Anhalt operated on the screenplay, paring down the dense novel.
 After finishing the book, author Morton Thompson apparently had his own dark reasons for not enjoying its success, committing suicide in 1953, age 45.

-* After a string of producing successes, Kramer’s first time as director had him impressed with Mitchum’s craftsmanship, thankful for de Havilland’s good-humored forbearance and swearing he’d go begging with a tin cup before ever using Sinatra again.
+* After a string of hits as producer, Kramer’s first time directing saw him impressed with Mitchum’s craftsmanship, thankful for de Havilland’s good-humored forbearance and swearing he’d go begging with a tin cup before ever using Sinatra again.
 Two years later he’d recalibrate and cast Frank in The Pride And The Passion, where he was even more trouble.
 Sinatra was cranking films out in ’55, bringing tension headaches to the makers of Guys And Dolls, The Tender Trap and The Man With The Golden Arm (he notably aced that one).
-They joined Not As A Stranger in an interesting year, with a psychic split between a raft of patriotic war and happy Americana stories vs. a batch of opposite numbers that looked at societal vexations: The Cobweb, Rebel Without A Cause, Trial, Bad Day At Black Rock and Blackboard Jungle.
+They joined Not As A Stranger in an interesting year, with a psychic split between a raft of patriotic War & happy Americana stories vs. a batch of opposite numbers that looked at societal vexations: The Cobweb, Rebel Without A Cause, Trial, Bad Day At Black Rock and Blackboard Jungle.